-The diaphragm burst pressure (P_B) , assuming the facility is tuned to the matched condition, is the quasi-steady nozzle supply pressure for the duration of the run.
-Pressure oscillations caused by finite piston mass effects and the propagation of pressure waves in the barrel result in oscillations about the diaphragm burst pressure of $\overline{P{B-10\%}}$ when the 346 g nylatron piston is used.
+The diaphragm burst pressure (P_B), assuming the facility is tuned to the matched condition, is the quasi-steady nozzle supply pressure for the duration of the run.
+Pressure oscillations caused by finite piston mass effects and the propagation of pressure waves in the barrel result in oscillations about the diaphragm burst pressure of $\overline{P_B}{-10\%}^{+6\%}$ when the 346 g nylatron piston is used.
 These barrel pressure oscillations, when combined with noise which radiates from the boundary layer on the nozzle wall, results in Pitot pressure fluctuations of 2.52 % (0.3 kHz to 25 kHz) [15] and RMS density fluctuations of 0.4 % (1 kHz to 250 kHz) [16] within the Mach 6 freestream.
-Additionally, the ± 5.6 % run-to-run variability of the diaphragm burst pressure results in uncertainty in the freestream conditions which will be produced for a particular run.
+Additionally, the ±5.6 % run-to-run variability of the diaphragm burst pressure results in uncertainty in the freestream conditions which will be produced for a particular run.
 By reducing the variability of the diaphragm rupture condition, the uncertainty of the flow conditions is therefore reduced.

 The barrel pressure data from 156 runs at the most commonly used Mach 6 condition (see Table 1) with natural diaphragm rupture, and from 16 runs at this same nominal condition using the laser-induced diaphragm rupture were analysed to determine the variability of the diaphragm burst pressure.
-For natural diaphragm rupture, the diaphragm burst pressure was 998 kPa \pm 5.6% as shown in Figure 6, where \pm 5.6% represents two standard deviations (2 σ) from the mean.
+For natural diaphragm rupture, the diaphragm burst pressure was 998 kPa \pm 5.6% as shown in Figure 7, where \pm 5.6% represents two standard deviations (2σ) from the mean.
 To implement a forced diaphragm rupture of the same diaphragm stock, the average burst pressure must be reduced to avoid prohibitively early natural diaphragm rupture.
-The target burst pressure was set to 970 kPa (a 2.7% reduction from natural rupture) which, as shown in Figure 6a, preserved the burst pressure within the band of the natural diaphragm rupture condition.
-The 2 σ value reduced from 5.6% for natural diaphragm rupture to 2.2% for laser-induced diaphragm rupture.
+The target burst pressure was set to 970 kPa (a 2.7% reduction from natural rupture) which, as shown in Figure 7a, preserved the burst pressure within the band of the natural diaphragm rupture.
+Since the value of diaphragm burst pressure was maintained within the uncertainty bounds of natural rupture, previous flow characterisation efforts, both time-averaged and the fluctuating components, for this condition are expected to remain valid.